 Rev. and Mrs. Melton have two sons, Gordan of Dallas and Michael of Houston.
-They have one new grandbaby who was born March 29, be the new home for Barry and Young Equipment.
-The new build- ers of Lubbock. ing is located adjacent to the old building on West American Blvd.
+They have one new grandbaby who was born March 29.

 Rev. Melton stated that he was very impressed with the friendliness of the community and the people of Muleshoe.